nhereveri/SIAbroker/README.md

 - an MSSQL database

+## Standard compatibility

-Currently the option to configure the server as UDP is not implemented, it only receives non-encrypted TCP connections.
+Currently the option to configure this server as UDP is not implemented, it only receives non-encrypted TCP connections.

+This server act as Central Station Receivers (CSR).
+Encryption support is mandatory for CSRs.
+So, this is a non-standard project at this time.

+## Standard

 ## Install